winglang/wing/docs/04-resources/bucket.md

 ## API Reference

-The full list of APIs for `cloud.Bucket` is available in the [API Reference](../05-reference/wingsdk-api.md).
+The full list of APIs for `cloud.Secret` is available in the [API Reference](../05-reference/wingsdk-api.md).